beatcracker/firewatch-fov-changer/README.md

 ![Firewatch FOV Changer](img/FirewatchFOVChanger.png)

+Download zip archive with executbale file in [Releases](releases) section.

 # Details

 Default FOV in Firewatch is `55`, which is quite low for the most of the users.
 This app allows you to change FOV by modifying Firewatch settings in registry.